 2.2 Describe any Public Involvement/Participation activities planned for the next year, if applicable.

-The Salmon River Watershed Partnership was formed in 2007 and has been conducting public outreach and participation activities which will continue in 2018.
+The Salmon River Watershed Partnership was formed in 2007 and has been conducting public outreach and participation activities which is anticipated to continue through 2020.

 2.3 Public Involvement/Participation reporting metrics